TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/1-basic-concepts.rst

 * *ViewHelpers* are special tags in the template which provide more complex functionality such as loops or generating links.
 * *Arrays* make it possible to assign hierarchical values to ViewHelpers.

+.. _outputting-data-with-object-accessors:

-Outputting Data with Object Accessors
+Outputting data with object accessors
 -------------------------------------

 A template engine uses a placeholder to fill content in specified